ATown0789/travel-app/README.md

 * Setup the Node.js environment.
 * Added the express, body-parser, and cors modules to Node.
 * Ran the local server and printed out logs to the Command Line.
-* Created API credentials with Aylien NLP
+* Created API credentials with each API
-* The personal API key is stored in a .env file for safe keeping.
+* The personal API key's are stored in a .env or config.js file for safe keeping.
 * Utilize webpack to organize and load files
 * Utilize webpack-dev-server to edit code in a dev friendly environment
 * Data is successfully received from the Aylien API.